samyrh/Vinci-Axians/README.md

 - **JPA (Java Persistence API)** 💾: Provides additional support for data persistence and mapping, working alongside Hibernate to manage database operations.

-- **DTO (Data Transfer Objects)** 📦: Facilitates efficient data transfer between different layers of the application, reducing overhead and improving performance.

 - **JWT (JSON Web Tokens)** 🗝️: Secures user sessions and API requests with token-based authentication, enhancing security and scalability.

 - **MySQL** 🗄️: The relational database management system used for storing and managing application data, offering reliability and performance.

 - **Tomcat Server** 🌐: The web server and servlet container used to deploy and run the Spring Boot application, providing a robust environment for handling HTTP requests and responses.

-- **React.js** ⚛️: The JavaScript library used for building the interactive and dynamic front-end interface.
-React.js provides a component-based architecture for creating reusable UI components and managing application state efficiently.
+- **React.js** ⚛️: The JavaScript library used for building the interactive and dynamic front-end interface for both the admin and AI chat interfaces.

-- **HTML/CSS/JavaScript** 🌐: Technologies used alongside React.js to create a responsive and interactive front-end, ensuring a seamless user experience across various devices.

-- **API** 🔗: Exposes RESTful endpoints for interaction between the backend services and the front-end components, enabling smooth communication and data exchange.
+- **Vaadin** 🧩: Provides UI components for building a modern, reactive web interface, particularly used for the AI Chat side.

+- **LLM (Large Language Models)** 🤖: Powers the AI chatbot's ability to generate contextual and intelligent responses.

+- **Olama and RAG** 🔗: Advanced tools used for retrieval-augmented generation, enhancing the AI chatbot’s ability to understand and respond to user queries with precision.

+- **Spring AI** 🧠: Used to manage AI models and their interactions, ensuring efficient and accurate responses from the chatbot.

+- **PVGStore** 🗂️: Ensures the proper management and storage of AI models, facilitating fast access and retrieval of the necessary models for the AI chatbot.

 - **Docker** 🐳: Provides containerization to ensure consistent deployment and running of the application across different environments.